istio/proxy/src/envoy/mixer/README.md

 This module has two HTTP filters:
 1. mixer filter: intercept all HTTP requests, call the mixer.
-2. send_attribute filter: Send some attributes to next hop istio/proxy with mixer filter.
+2. forward_attribute filter: Forward attributes to the upstream istio/proxy.

 ### *mixer* filter: